Go Back Email Link

 Pickled Strawberries

-A tangy, sweet, and slightly spiced twist on fresh strawberries.
+A tart, sweet, and slightly spiced twist on fresh strawberries.
+Makes 1 quart jar.

 Equipment